kingpinzs/Trimage/README.md

 ## Installation instructions

-Visit [Trimage.org](http://trimage.org) to install Trimage as a package.
+Visit [Trimage.org](http://trimage.org) to install the original Trimage as a package.

 ## Building instructions